Corvidae: Behaviour

-Some corvids have strong organization and community groups.
-Jackdaws, for example, have a strong social hierarchy, and are facultatively colonial during breeding.
+Some corvids have strong organisation and community groups.
+Jackdaws, for example, have a strong social hierarchy and are facultatively colonial during breeding.
 Providing mutual aid has also been recorded within many of the corvid species.

 Young corvids have been known to play and take part in elaborate social games.
 Documented group games follow "king of the mountain" or "follow the leader" patterns.
 Other play involves the manipulation, passing, and balancing of sticks.
 Corvids also take part in other activities, such as sliding down smooth surfaces.
 These games are understood to play a large role in the adaptive and survival ability of the birds.

-Mate selection is quite complex, and accompanied with much social play in the Corvidae.
+Mate selection is quite complex and accompanied by much social play in the Corvidae.
 Youngsters of social corvid species undergo a series of tests, including aerobatic feats, before being accepted as a mate by the opposite sex.

 Some corvids can be aggressive.
 Blue jays, for example, are well known to attack anything that threatens their nest.
 Crows have been known to attack dogs, cats, ravens, and birds of prey.
 Most of the time, these assaults take place as a distraction long enough to allow an opportunity for stealing food.

 Food and feeding

 Corvids are highly opportunistic foragers.
-Here, a jungle crow feeds on a shark carcass.
+Here, a forest raven feeds on a Tasmanian nativehen hit by a car.

 The natural diet of many corvid species is omnivorous, consisting of invertebrates, nestlings, small mammals, berries, fruits, seeds, and carrion.
-However, some corvids, especially the crows, have adapted well to human conditions, and have come to rely on human food sources.
+However, some corvids, especially the crows, have adapted well to human conditions and have come to rely on human food sources.
 In a US study of American crows, common ravens, and Steller's jays around campgrounds and human settlements, the crows appeared to have the most diverse diet of all, taking anthropogenic foods, such as: bread, spaghetti, fried potatoes, dog food, sandwiches, and livestock feed.
 The increase in available human food sources is contributing to population rises in some corvid species.

 Some corvids are predators of other birds.
 During the wintering months, corvids typically form foraging flocks.
 However, some crows also eat many agricultural pests, including cutworms, wireworms, grasshoppers, and harmful weeds.
-Some corvids will eat carrion, and since they lack a specialized beak for tearing into flesh, they must wait until animals are opened, whether by other predators or as roadkill.
+Some corvids will eat carrion, and since they lack a specialised beak for tearing through tough skin, they must wait until animals are opened, whether by other predators or as roadkill.